skip to main content

 FOOD

-Feed once a month in the spring and summer when it is producing new leaves with a general-purpose fertilizer at half strength.
+Feed once a month in the spring and summer when it is producing new leaves with a general-purpose fertilizer diluted at half strength.
 Always make sure the soil is damp before applying any fertilizer.
+This will prevent the roots from getting damaged.

 TOXICITY